qred/qred-mcp-proxy/README.md

 ## License

-This project is available under standard open source licensing terms.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.